THE SEIZURE OF HIS MAJESTY'S FORT WILLIAM AND MARY AT NEW CASTLE, NEW HAMPSHIRE, DECEMBER 14 - 15, 1774

 [66] Letter of John Wentworth to George Irving, Esq., January 5, 1775, NEH&GR, Vol. 23 at 277.

-[67] Parsons, The Capture of Fort William and Mary, December 14 and 15, 1774, supra at 27, states that a written program of the Portsmouth Bicentennial Anniversary celebration on May 21, 1823, a time when many Revolutionary War veterans were still living, contains a toast to "Major Sullivan and Capt.
+[67] Parsons, The Capture of Fort William and Mary, December 14 and 15, 1774, supra at 27, states that a written program of the Portsmouth Bicentennial Anniversary celebration on May 21, 1823, a time when many Revolutionary War veterans were still alive, contains a toast to "Major Sullivan and Capt.
 Langdon, Our delegates to Congress in '75 who supplied Bunker Hill with Powder from his Majesties fort at Piscataquack."
-In 1890, the NHSSAR's Committee on New Hampshire at Bunker Hill noted in a report to the Society, without citation, that John Stark distributed ammunition to his men which "Sullivan and Langdon had taken at Fort William and Mary, and which Deacon Demeritt had brought to Cambridge on a cart after the battle of Lexington."
+In 1890, the NHSSAR's Committee on New Hampshire at Bunker Hill noted in a report to the Society, without citation, that John Stark distributed ammunition to his men which "Sullivan and Langdon had taken at Fort William and Mary, and which Deacon Demerit had brought to Cambridge on a cart after the battle of Lexington."
 Proceedings of the New Hampshire Society of the Sons of the American Revolution, 1889 - 1897, supra at 27.
-At least one person living during the 1850's claimed to have heard of the raid on the fort directly from Major Demeritt, who provided him with some powder, insinuating that it was from the military stores taken at William and Mary and used at Bunker Hill.
+At least one person living during the 1850's claimed to have heard of the raid on the fort directly from Major Demerit, who provided him with some powder, insinuating that it was from the military stores taken at William and Mary and used at Bunker Hill.
 See C.E.
 Potter, History of Manchester, formerly Derryfield, New Hampshire, C.E.
 Potter, pub., Manchester, NH (1856), footnote at 410 - 411.
 But see Proceedings of the New Hampshire Society of the Sons of the American Revolution, 1889 - 1897, supra, at 86, disputing the contention that powder obtained from the attack on Fort William and Mary could have been used at Bunker Hill.
-In 1964, former New Hampshire Bar Association President Elwin L. Page more or less demolished the tradition that Demeritt could have taken the powder from Fort William and Mary to Bunker Hill in any quantity.
-See Elwin Page, What Happened to the King’s Powder?
-HNH, Vol. 19, No. 2 (Summer 1964), pp. 28 –33.

 [68] Letter of Lady Frances Wentworth, quoted in New Hampshire; Crosscurrents in Its Development, Nancy Heffernan and Ann Stecker, Tompson & Rutter, Inc, pub., Grantham, NH (1986) at 55.